Chopin: Desire for Love: Plot

 The film starts when Frédéric Chopin is still a young man living with his parents and his two sisters in Warsaw where he frequently plays the piano and composes music for the decidedly unmusical Grand Duke Constantine.
 Shortly before the November Uprising, Chopin's father urges him to leave for Paris, which Frédéric does.
 Once in Paris he meets novelist George Sand, who has just split from her violent lover Mallefille.
 Although he is immediately drawn to Sand, he initially refuses her advances.
 However, after several months, their mutual friend Albert urges Chopin to get to know George better and a passionate romance starts to build.
-During their affair, Chopin is diagnosed with tuberculosis and has to cope with a declining health.
+During their affair, Chopin is diagnosed with tuberculosis and has to cope with declining health.
 The relationship is further complicated by George's two children: Maurice and Solange.
 While Maurice's near-hysterical hatred of Chopin leads from one escalation to the other, Solange develops an obsessive love for Chopin which leads to a rivalry between Solange and her mother.
 After several years of constant fighting between Chopin, George, Maurice and Solange, the relationship ends and Chopin calls for one of his sisters to help him get through the last days of his life.